neoforged/.github/primers/26.2/index.md

     - `SkyRenderer` now takes in the `RenderTarget`
     - `StagedVertexBuffer` - A vertex buffer for staging draws to upload at a later point in time.
     - `SubmitNodeCollection`
+        - All submit list fields are now `public` from `private`, renamed from `*Submits` -> `*`, and are some `FeatureRenderPhase` subtype
+        - `get*Submits` are replaced by their field calls, not one-to-one
         - `getModelPartSubmits` is removed
-        - `getShapeOutlineSubmits` - The submitted shape outlines.
+        - `wasUsed` replaced by `FeatureRenderPhase#isEmpty`, not one-to-one
-        - `getGizmoSubmits` - The submitted gizmos.
+        - `allPhases` - The list of feature render phases containing the submitted elements.
     - `SubmitNodeCollector$ParticleGroupRenderer` interface is removed
     - `SubmitNodeStorage`
+        - `clear`, `endFrame` are removed
+        - `drawPhases` - Operates on the render phases containing the submitted elements, removing them if the phase contains nothing.
         - `$*Submit` storage classes have been moved to their feature renderer class under `<feature renderer>$Sumbit`
         - `$CustomGeometrySubmit` -> `CustomFeatureRenderer$Submit`
             - The constructor now takes in a `RenderType` and outline color